CREDIT CARD PAYMENT PROCESSING: A GUIDE FOR MERCHANTS

 Cardholder – A person who obtains a bankcard, either credit or debit, from a bank that issues cards.

 Card Associations – Main function is to be a governing body over banks, Independent Sales Organizations (ISOs), and Merchant Service Providers (MSPs) in order to provide credit card services to consumers and merchants.
 VISA, MasterCard, Discover and American Express make up the Card Associations.
 They decide on the standards that a merchant must meet in order to have the ability to accept debit and credit card transactions and the interchange fees associated with taking those card transactions.

 Credit Card Network – A middle man in the credit card processing transaction, sending the card payment request and response between the acquiring bank and issuing bank.
 Functions as a part of the Card Associations.

 Independent Sales Organization (ISO) – A third party company that has a relationship with a card association member in order to provide merchant services to businesses.

 Issuing Bank – The financial institution who approved the cardholder or consumer.
 Receives the payment transaction request and will send back an approval or a decline.

 Merchant – A business, whether it is a retail store who sells tangible goods or a business in a service industry, such as a hospital who charges for medical services.
-A merchant accepts accepts credit and debit card transactions as a form of payment.
+A merchant accepts accepts debit and credit card transactions as a form of payment.

 Merchant Service Provider (MSP) – Can be a department of an acquiring bank, for example, Bank of America offers merchant processing services.
 It could also be a third party who works as a partner with an acquiring bank.
 An MSP does the bulk of the underwriting of a new merchant before passing underwriting documentation to the acquiring bank.